rackerlabs/support-how-to/content/rackspace-metrics/integrate-carbon-deamon-with-rackspace-metrics.md

 | -k | Keystone key |   |
 | --auth-url | Keystone token URL |   |

-If you don't need authentication, leave the -u/--user command line argument empty (whish is the default value).
+If you don't need authentication, leave the -u/--user command line argument empty (which is the default value).

 #### Send metrics